Freightos

-Freightos is a Barcelona-based company that operates a booking and payments platform for international freight, using a SaaS-Enabled Marketplace model.
+Freightos is a software company that operates a booking and payments platform for international freight, using a Software as a Service (SaaS)-Enabled Marketplace model.
 The platform, which connects airlines, ocean liners, trucking carriers, freight forwarders, and importers or exporters, facilitates transactions at a run-rate of 1.4 million per year connecting 77 air and ocean carriers with thousands of freight forwarders and importers/exporters.

 It also provides rate management and quoting software for freight forwarders and carriers through WebCargo by Freightos, a subsidiary acquired in 2016.

 The company provides a range of services for importers and exporters, including global freight market intelligence solutions such as the Freightos Baltic Index, freight procurement solutions via Shipsta, which was acquired in 2024, and the freightos.com freight marketplace which enables instant freight quoting, booking, and shipment management.
 The platform is also used by partners, like Alibaba.com.

 The company went public on Nasdaq with ticker symbol CRGO January 2023 by combining with the SPAC Gesher 1.
 The company is registered in Cayman Islands and its largest office is Barcelona.